GuusLake/User_Models/README.md

 We plan to do this by creating "bill boards" of a boring colour like gray and a more visually distracting like cyan.

-Thus we let a participant drive for four sessions:
+Thus we let a participant drive for four sessions of about 5 minutes:

 * A practise session
 * A session with small disctractions